rn1hd/rn1hd/README.md

 - My job as a technical writer actually started when I was sole responsible for developing a full documentation on a college thesis named **[e-Map as An Android Application Using Shortest Path Algorithm](https://ejournals.ph/article.php?id=12189)**.
 - My technical writer journey has continued in my real life work experience when the owner of **[uAdmin](https://github.com/uadmin/uadmin)**, the Golang web framework has decided to give full control to me on building the **[full documentation](https://uadmin-docs.readthedocs.io/en/latest/)**.
 The owner actually started the documentation project during the initial stage, then was brought up to me on the following updates.
 The documentation has been maintained under my control during my tenure in **[IntegrityNet Solutions & Services](https://integritynet.biz/)** until version 0.7.4.

-### Multimedia Artist 🎬
+### Creative Designer 🎬

 [Back to Top (Career Journey)](https://github.com/rn1hd#-career-journey)

-- My job as a **Multimedia Artist** has started when I was working in various O2Jam organizations between year 2012 and 2015 with the following responsibilities:
+- My job as a **Creative Designer** has started when I was working in various O2Jam organizations between year 2012 and 2015 with the following responsibilities:
   - Loading images for some of my notechart projects using **Adobe Photoshop**
   - 3 difficulty notechart preview video presentations as a sneak peek on what to expect in the next month's song update using **[Vegas Pro](https://www.vegascreativesoftware.com/us/vegas-pro/)**
 - This field is where I am currently working on right now; enhancing my technical knowledge and skills through taking online courses until I see myself being able to meet the industry level standard as part of my learning journey: a road to become a professional **Full Stack Developer**.